Whether you’re a rugby star, a soccer pro, or a dedicated runner hitting the trails, you know the thrill of the game.

 Understanding the Risks

-Picture this: you’re charging down the field, eyes on the prize, when suddenly, bam!
 You collide with another player, and next thing you know, you’re missing a tooth.
 It’s not a pretty picture, but unfortunately, it’s a reality for many athletes.

-Dental injuries are super common in sports, whether it’s a chipped tooth, a knocked-out tooth, or even a fractured jaw.
+Dental injuries are extremely common in sports, whether it’s a chipped tooth, a knocked-out tooth, or even a fractured jaw.

 Importance of Mouthguards

 Mouthguards, also known as mouth protectors, are essential protective gear for anyone participating in sports or activities with a high risk of falls or contact.
+Wearing a mouthguard is one of the best ways to protect your teeth, gums, and jaw during physical activity.

 Hygiene Practices for Athletes